-Some tests that we select from include in addition to those listed in the language section include: The Test of Auditory Processing Skills (TAPS-3) Auditory Processing Abilities Test (APAT), SCAN-C-3 (Auditory Processing Screening Test) Test of Phonological Awareness, Goldman-Fristoe Test of Auditory Discrimination, C-TOPP2 (Comprehensive Test of Phonological Processing 2)
+Some tests that we select from include in addition to those listed in the language section include: hearing screening with tympanometry, The Test of Auditory Processing Skills (TAPS-3) Auditory Processing Abilities Test (APAT), SCAN-C-3 (Auditory Processing Screening Test) Test of Phonological Awareness, Goldman-Fristoe Test of Auditory Discrimination, C-TOPP2 (Comprehensive Test of Phonological Processing 2) and Phonemic Synthesis Test.

 8. Stuttering: We are not currently doing stuttering assessments but will be happy to refer you to a local specialist who does.

 9. Supplemental Testing: Many children come to our practice with speech-language evaluations from other speech-language pathologists.
 In most cases, the information from these evaluations is adequate to begin therapy.
 However, there are times when other information is needed (such as an in-depth oral-motor evaluation, auditory processing testing, etc.).
 We will conduct these supplementary tests during your child’s regular therapy session.